 Before taking action, you should familiarize yourself with your state's eviction procedure, since eviction processes can differ greatly from state to state.
 You can usually find an outline of the procedure on the website of the state consumer affairs department, the state housing agency, or your local tenant association.
-The California Department of Consumer Affairs, for example, provides a detailed overview of how to evict a tenant in California, how to respond to an unlawful detainer suit, what to do after the suit, and more.
+The California Courts website, for example, provides a detailed, step-by-step overview of how to evict a tenant in California, including links to forms, how to serve the papers, what happens at trial, what to do after the suit, and more.
 It's important that you closely follow your state's procedure.
 Failure to comply with all requirements can result in penalties and expose you to civil liability.

 Legal Aid and Free Consultations